Hi and welcome to my blog.

 Over the years I’ve done a fair bit of long distance walking.
 I first got the walking “bug” when I walked part of Offa’s Dyke Path as a 16 year old in 1980.
 Over the following years I’ve walked most of the long distance paths in the UK as well as a number in Europe including the Sentier de St Jacques (GR65) in France, the Camino de Santiago in Spain and the Via Francigena, a 2,200km pilgrim route from Canterbury to Rome.

-This year (2025) I walked 240km from Port-la-Nouvelle to Foix on the Sentiere cathare (GR367) in May and in September I walked 500km from Carcassonne to Saint-Jean-Pied-de-Port on the chemin piemont pyreneen (GR78) a pilgrim route leading to Compostella.
+Last year (2025) I walked 240km from Port-la-Nouvelle to Foix on the Sentiere cathare (GR367) in May and in September I walked 500km from Carcassonne to Saint-Jean-Pied-de-Port on the chemin piemont pyreneen (GR78) a pilgrim route leading to Compostella.